uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 - ``CROWDIN_API_KEY`` - `API key <https://support.crowdin.com/api/api-integration-setup/>`_ for Crowdin project.
 - ``GITHUB_TOKEN`` - `Personal access token <https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/>`_ for UCCSER Bot GitHub account.

-Additionally, SSH pull/push access to the csunplugged repository is required.
+Additionally, SSH pull/push access to the cs-unplugged repository is required.
 To achieve this on deployed instances, an encrypted private key linked to the UCCSER Bot account is stored in the repo.
 This key is retrieved and decrypted in ``setup-instance.sh``.
-This is not required when running commands on a local machine, provided the user running the script has setup SSH authentication with their github account, and has push/pull access to the CS Unplugged repository
+This is not required when running commands on a local machine, provided the user running the script has setup SSH authentication with their GitHub account, and has push/pull access to the CS Unplugged repository

-To update the keys used by Crowdin Bot, create the following files in the crowdin_bot_secrets directory:
+To update the keys used by Crowdin Bot, create the following files in the ``crowdin_bot_secrets`` directory:

 - ``crowdin_api_key`` - Generated Crowdin API key.
 - ``uccser_bot_token`` - Generated Personal access token for UCCSER Bot GitHub account.